Alaska State Medical Board

 The Alaska State Medical Board is the medical governing board in the U.S. state of Alaska.
-It is staffed by the Division of Occupational Licensing.

-ASMB is a member of the Federation of State Medical Boards.
+Staffed by the Division of Occupational Licensing, it is a member of the Federation of State Medical Boards.

 History

 COVID-19

 In December 2021, the Board received complaints from multiple doctors after receiving unsolicited gift bags from members of the Alaska Covid Alliance.
 The bags contained chocolates, a signed letter to the Board advocating for early treatment of COVID-19, and pamphlets advocating for off-label use of ivermectin.